-Darkness shrouded the sun.
+Dark clouds shrouded the sun.
 Lightning ricocheted off the water and danced along the clouds.
 Thunder clapped.
 It started to rain.
 But it didn’t matter.
 I was already soaked to my core with sea spray and tears.
 So I allowed the surf to wash over me.
-Suddenly I was spinning within a wave.
+Suddenly, I was spinning within a wave.
 I could feel the cold water engulf me as it tossed me like a rag doll and pulled me out to sea.
 I held my breath and tried to get my head above water.
 I was in the throes of life or death.

 For a moment, I didn’t know whether to fight for life or give in to death.
 I chose to fight.
 Just when I couldn’t hold my breath any longer, I popped to the surface.
 As I took a deep life-saving breath, another strong wave slapped me in my face.
 I tasted the salt water and felt it fill my lungs.

 A sense of peace washed over me.